 Candida overgrowth most often happens in the mouth (known as “thrush”), or in the genital area (usually called a “yeast infection”).
 Thrush in babies’ mouth commonly affects very young infants, creating white or yellow patches or sores in and around the mouth that can affect feeding.
-Thrush in adults is less common, but can occur when someone’s immune system is weak, or if they wear dentures or use medications for dry mouth, causing the typical white patches, cracks in the corners of the lips, and burning sensations in and around the mouth and throat.
+Thrush in adults is less common, but can occur when someone’s immune system is weak (common among people living with HIV/AIDS), or if they wear dentures or use medications for dry mouth, causing the typical white patches, cracks in the corners of the lips, and burning sensations in and around the mouth and throat.

 Most women have probably experienced a vaginal yeast infection at some point in their lives.
 This type of candida causes burning and itching in the vulva and vagina along with a white, clumpy discharge.
 Candidiasis can also affect men, causing an itchy rash on the penis.

 Is candida or thrush contagious?
 It’s rare for a person to “catch” a fungal infection from another person, but it is possible, for example, for a person to pass a yeast infection to his or her partner through sexual contact.
 It is also possible for a mother to develop thrush on her nipples from nursing her baby who has oral candidiasis.